Parcelhub is becoming Whistl Parcels Learn More

 For more details on each country, please see below:

-General Service Update - information updated as of Monday 17th, February 2026
+General Service Update - information updated as of Friday 13th March 2026

 In-country partners have advised us that the countries listed below are experiencing delivery delays and disruptions.